torvenkat/parint/content/Random/Colophon.md

 My website respects your privacy, does not set any cookies, does not track you across the web, and does not log your IP address.

+Comments on this site are enabled by the combination of [GitHub Discussions search API](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions#search) and [Giscus](https://giscus.app/).
+You need to login into your GitHub account to comment on this site.
+Comments will appear as soon as they are written.
+Spams and abuses detected will be moderated.

 Sources of public domain materials are acknowledged in the pages where they occur.

     Quartz is available under MIT license